The Effects of 5G on Teleaudiology and Remote Hearing Tests

 Creating a calming environment by reducing exposure to stimuli that may worsen tinnitus, like caffeine, nicotine and alcohol, can provide relief.
 Engaging in activities that distract from tinnitus, like hobbies, socializing with friends and family, or listening to soothing music, can also be beneficial.

 Taking control of tinnitus sometimes requires a more comprehensive approach.
 This is where cognitive behavioral therapy (CBT) comes into play.
-CBT is a type of therapy often recommended by audiologists and hearing specialists to help individuals manage tinnitus more effectively.
+CBT is a type of therapy often recommended by audiologists to help individuals manage tinnitus more effectively.
 It works by changing the way you think about and respond to the noise in your ears, helping you break free from the cycle of stress and anxiety that can often accompany this issue.

 Here are some ways CBT can help: